 4. Branded lenses

-The branded lenses feature is similar to Snapchats branded filters.
-When users create videos in the platform they can choose from a variety of filter options to enhance their content.
-A branded lense will appear in the trending section and users can interact with them while filming.
+The branded lenses feature is similar to Snapchat branded filters.
+When users create videos on the platform, they can choose from a variety of filter options to enhance their content.
+A branded lens will appear in the trending section, and users can interact with them while filming.